Andrews Air Force Base: Joint Base Andrews

-The base is widely known for serving as the home base of two Boeing VC-25A aircraft which use the call sign Air Force One while the President of the United States is onboard.
+The base is widely known for serving as the home base of two Boeing VC-25A aircraft which use the call sign Air Force One while the President of the United States is on board.
 The Boeing C-32A, which is used by the Vice President of the United States, is also based at Andrews.

 The host at Andrews is the 11th Wing (11 WG), assigned to the Air Force District of Washington.
 The 11 WG is responsible for maintaining emergency reaction rotary-wing airlift and other National Capital Region contingency response capabilities critical to national security, and for organizing, training, equipping and deploying combat-ready forces for Air and Space Expeditionary Forces (AEFs).

 See Joint Base Andrews for a list of units and aircraft now based at the installation.

 Geography

 Andrews Air Force Base is located at (38.803490, −76.871508), a few miles southeast of Washington, D.C. near the town of Morningside in Prince George's County, Maryland.
 It is delineated as a census-designated place by the United States Census Bureau.
 The CDP has a total area of 18.0 sqkm, of which 17.9 sqkm is land and 0.1 sqkm, or 0.51%, is water.

 There are two runways on the base; the western runway is 11300 ft in length, and the eastern runway is 9750 ft in length.
 Two additional runways have been removed, including a minor third runway between the two main runways, and a small T-shaped runway which was closed and demolished by 2008.